ChasmSolacer/Haxball-Client-Expansion/README.md

 ![Paste code and run](https://user-images.githubusercontent.com/46286197/230609759-e80f906d-173b-4781-8ac2-7c06767956c4.png)
 - Snippets are preserved just like the overrides, so you will always have quick access to them.

-NOTE: this will break after a Haxball update.
+NOTE: something (if not everything) could break after a Haxball update.